-Attachment F (pending) provides an itemized list of all fund sources for full project costs.
-This will detail a break-out of each fiscal year of State Rail Assistance contributions.
+Attachment E provides an itemized list of all fund sources for full project costs.
+This will detail a break-out of each fiscal year of SRA contributions.
 The Lead Agency must provide a Total Project Cost and Funding Plan for the project that shows all fund sources (not just the SRA portion) needed to complete the project.
-If future year State Rail Assistance funding is to be dedicated to the project, include those funds on the Total Project Cost and Funding Plan sheet and list the estimated amount in the appropriate fiscal year.
+If future year SRA funding is to be dedicated to the project, include those funds on the Total Project Cost and Funding Plan sheet and list the estimated amount in the appropriate fiscal year.
 The Authorized Agent must sign the statement on the Funding Plan to assume all fiscal responsibilities.